 The Greenhouse Gas Action Plan was developed in collaboration with the major agricultural industry bodies, however groups such as the Agriculture and Horticulture Development Board (AHDB) have also developed ‘product roadmaps’ for their supply chains, outlining how individual sectors, such as livestock production, can reduce their emissions.

 The Beef and Sheep meat roadmaps can be downloaded here.
-This final report (2012) looks at the environmental challenges facing the industry and develop practical ways to reduce the carbon footprint of the sector.
+This final report (2012) looks at the environmental challenges facing the industry and develops practical ways to reduce the carbon footprint of the sector.
 The direct emissions from livestock are analysed in conjunction with water use, economic returns, landscape and biodiversity value and waste in the supply chain.

 The latest Arable farming roadmap can be downloaded here.
 This Roadmap is a plan of action for AHDB to assist the UK cereals and oilseeds industry to meet its GHG emissions reduction goals and environmental improvement targets.
 AHDB provides relevant information and tools to assist in the uptake of environmentally sustainable practices, while, at the same time, supporting a profitable UK cereals and oilseeds sector.